DavideGalilei/piltover/README.md

 - Improve README
 - MTProxy support maybe?
 Obfuscation is already implemented, so why not
 - HTTP/UDP support?
 Probably Telegram itself forgot those exist
+- Switch to hypercorn for the tcp server maybe?

 # Purpose
 This project is currently not meant to be used to host custom Telegram instances, as most **security measures are <ins>currently</ins> barely in place**.
 For now, it can be used by MTProto clients developers to understand why their code fails, whereas Telegram just closes the connection with a -404 code.